MahjongRepository/mahjong/README.rst

 The code was validated on tenhou.net phoenix replays in total on **11,120,125 hands**.

-So, we can say that our own hand calculator works the same way that tenhou.net hand calculation.
+So, we can say that our hand calculator works the same way that tenhou.net hand calculation.

 Project repository: https://github.com/MahjongRepository/mahjong